-In the 1980’s, the term public-private partnership started to gain currency, as reformers tried to remedy the twin problems of spiraling public debt and dwindling public investment in infrastructure.
+In the 1980’s, the term public-private partnership gained popularity, as reformers tried to remedy the problems of spiraling public debt and dwindling public investment in infrastructure.
 Governments were too strapped to do things like build roads and schools, so they would alter the tax and regulatory system to encourage private enterprise to provide the necessary financing and expertise.
-A simple example is a city condemning a slum and then giving it over to a private developer, who would build new housing.
+A simple example is a city condemning a slum and then giving it to a private developer to build new housing.

 In theory, it sounds like a winning formula.
 Government has no incentive to be efficient, as government has no competition.
 Inevitably, this means government projects become slush funds for the connected and dumping grounds for the otherwise unemployable.
 The contractors bidding on government work or providing a service on behalf of government have an incentive to keep costs low.
 Given that future contracts will depend on performance of current contracts, they have an incentive to hit the performance goals.

 Of course, public-private partnerships are an effort to address a symptom of a problem, but not the source of the problem.
 Democratic government has no incentive to increase the capital of society, because office holders are just hired hands.
 For office holders, government is like a rental car.
 The renter does not wash the rental car and get the oil changed before returning it.
-Similarly, the office holder would have no reason to improve his office or the part of government he controls, before handing it over to the next guy.
+Similarly, the office holder has no reason to improve the part of government he controls, before handing it over to the next guy.

-This is fairly obvious, but there are other problems.
-For example, getting and keeping office is difficult.
+This is obvious, but there are other problems.
 Humans in all endeavors seek to prevent competition either through cooperation or domination.
 Constitutions and courts are intended to keep the competition for public offices open and reasonably fair.
 To the office holder, this is naturally viewed as a defect that needs to be remedied.
 That’s where the public-private partnership comes into the mix.
 Private firms can do things office holders are prevented from doing.

 This is what we see with the efforts by the Democrats to rig the last presidential election and then set Trump up for removal.
 Team Obama could not simply have the FBI arrest him and Team Clinton could not provide electronic surveillance.
 They formed a public-private partnership, along with Glenn Simpson to get around both problems.
 The private entities would manufacture evidence that the public entity would use to get warrants, which would result in information they would give to Clinton and later the FISA court.